microsoft/fabric-jumpstart/README.md

 # ⚡️Fabric Jumpstart

-Fabric Jumpstart accelerates Microsoft Fabric adoption with ready-to-run solutions, demos, and tutorials that install directly into your workspace in minutes via [fabric-cicd](https://microsoft.github.io/fabric-cicd/latest/).
+Fabric Jumpstart accelerates Microsoft Fabric adoption with ready-to-run accelerators, demos, and tutorials that install directly into your workspace in minutes via [fabric-cicd](https://microsoft.github.io/fabric-cicd/latest/).

 ## What is a Jumpstart?
 - A curated, tested Fabric solution (data, notebooks, pipelines, reports, supporting assets, etc.) that you can deploy end-to-end with one call.